About Jennifer

 I can help.

-Breathwork, EFT, meditation, and living mindfully have all taught me how to find my voice, tune into the needs of my inner child, stand in my truth, lessen the overwhelm of life and learning, and empower me to be proud of who I am, where I’ve been, and where I’m headed.
+The Emotional Freedom Technique (EFT)/Tapping, Healing Breathwork Meditation,and the practice of Mindfulness have all taught me how to find my voice, tune into the needs of my inner child, stand in my truth, lessen the overwhelm of life and learning, and empower me to be proud of who I am, where I’ve been, and where I’m headed.
 I want that for you and your family.

 Work with Jennifer